 - 3/4 cup halved grape tomatoes

-- When crust is golden brown, remove from oven and spread with pizza sauce.
+- Remove crust from oven and spread evenly with pizza sauce.
 Top with mozzarella cheese and onion.
-Return pizza to oven and bake 7 minutes or until cheese is melted and bubbly.
+Return pizza to oven and bake 6 minutes or until cheese is melted.

-- Meanwhile, toss shrimp and buffalo sauce until well combined.
+- Meanwhile, place shrimp and buffalo sauce in medium bowl and toss until well combined.